oxinabox/DataDeps.jl/docs/src/z10-for-end-users.md

 DataDeps.jl tries to have very sensible defaults.

  - `DATADEPS_ALWAYS_ACCEPT` -- bypasses the confirmation before downloading data.
 Set to `true` (or similar string)
-    - This is provided for scripting (in particular CI) use
+    - default `false`
     - Note that it remains your responsibility to understand and read any terms of the data use (this is remains true even if you don't turn on this bypass)
-	- If the `CI` environment variable is set to true, then DataDeps.jl will refuse to do any download until either `DATADEPS_ALWAYS_ACCEPT` is set to true or false.
-This is to prevent various hanging in CI.
+    - This is provided for scripting (in particular CI) use
-	- default `false`
+    - If the `CI` environment variable is set to true, `DATADEPS_ALWAYS_ACCEPT`  **must be set** to true or false.
+This is to prevent hanging in CI.
  - `DATADEPS_LOAD_PATH` -- The list of paths to be prepended to the standard loadpath to save and load data from
     - By default this is empty, but it can be a colon separated list (like most unix path variables).
 [For more details see above](#The-Load-Path)
  - `DATADEPS_NO_STANDARD_LOAD_PATH` if this is set to `true` (default `false`), then the aforementioned list of standard loadpath files is not included